opendp/smartnoise-core/README.md

 #### If `cargo build` fails due to the package `gmp-mpfr-sys`

-Install system libs (GMP version 6.2, MPFR version 4.0.2-p1)
+First install system libs (GMP version 6.2, MPFR version 4.0.2-p1)

   Mac:

     brew install gmp mpfr

+  Linux:
+    gmp and mpfr must be built from source.
+Then set the environment variable:

+    export DEP_GMP_OUT_DIR=/path/to/folder/containing/lib/and/includes

-  Linux, Windows:
+  Windows:

-    # gmp and mpfr must be built from source, and set the environment variable
+    This is not fully tested. gmp and mpfr must be built from source.
+Then set the environment variable and also switch the rust toolchain:

     setx DEP_GMP_OUT_DIR=/path/to/folder/containing/lib/and/includes

-  Windows:

     rustup toolchain install stable-x86_64-pc-windows-gnu
     rustup default stable-x86_64-pc-windows-gnu